su2code/SU2/TestCases/pastix_support/readme.txt

 %  ii  - Uncomment the lines for "VERSIONSMP  = _nosmp",
 %        SU2 does not currently support MPI+Threads.
 %  iii - Set SCOTCH_HOME as SCOTCH_HOME ?= ${PWD}/../../scotch/
+%  iv  - Comment out the lines for "Hardware Locality", this is only
+%        important for an MPI+Threads build.
-%  iv  - Optionally look at the BLAS section (required by "make examples")
+%  v   - Optionally look at the BLAS section (required by "make examples")
 % make all
 %
 % 4 - Build SU2